curl/curl/docs/libcurl/opts/CURLINFO_TLS_SESSION.md

 # AVAILABILITY

 Added in 7.34.0.
-Deprecated since 7.48.0 and supported OpenSSL, GnuTLS, and NSS only up until this version was released.
+Deprecated since 7.48.0 and supported by OpenSSL and GnuTLS only up until this version was released.

 # RETURN VALUE